 k.
 The Hearing Panel Chair shall remind the Hearing Panel of the obligation to maintain privacy surrounding such proceedings.

 b.
-Upon receiving the Investigation Report, the Dean’s Designee(s) will make every effort to set a hearing date within two weeks from the concluding date of the Investigative Team’s review (including weekends and holidays), if at all possible.
+In the case that a Hearing is taking place based on the findings of the Investigation Committee, the dean's Designee(s) will make every effort to set a hearing date within two weeks from the concluding date of the Investigative Team’s review (including weekends and holidays), if at all possible.

 e.
 Panel members are expected to recuse themselves from the Hearing Panel if they have any personal bias for or against either the Respondent or the Complainant.